Strategy11/business-directory-plugin/TESTS.md

 ### Local Servers
 Install ChromeDriver, GeckoDriver or Selenium Server.
-These will be used to emulate the browser acceptance tests
+These will be used to emulate the browser acceptance tests For each tests, the browser will have to be restarted

 ### Composer
 Ensure composer in installed.
 Run `composer install` to install dependencies